-You do not add twilight tokens for playing the cards in your starting fellowship.
+You do not add twilight tokens for playing your starting fellowship.
 Site text is not active when the starting fellowships are played.
 You may use "When you play" game text on a starting companion.
+You may spot a card in your starting fellowship to play another such card.